Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics

 \subsection{Properties of the finite system}

-We initiate our analysis by proving a result concerning the generator of the finite system of MTBDPs. \begin{proof}[Proof of Proposition~\ref{prop:fellerfinite}] The proof consist of checking the conditions of Theorem~3.1 in Chapter~8 of \cite{Ethier1986}.
-The kernel that plays the role of the kernel $x \mapsto \lambda(x) \mu(x, dy)$ in \cite{Ethier1986} is here
+We initiate our analysis by proving the result concerning the generator of the finite system of MTBDPs. \begin{proof}[Proof of Proposition~\ref{prop:fellerfinite}] The proof consists of checking the conditions of Theorem~3.1 in Chapter~8 of \cite{Ethier1986}.
+The kernel that plays the role of the kernel $x \mapsto \lambda(x) \mu(x, \dd y)$ in \cite{Ethier1986} is here

 We will take the functions $\gamma$ and $\eta$ that appear in the statement of that result to both be $\bz \mapsto \chi(\bz) \coloneqq (\bz_{\bullet \bullet} \vee 1)$.